School choice with independent versus consolidated districts

-But, of course, there are other effects that could be taken into account.

-Recall that the status quo and starting point of our analysis, is the completely consolidated school market in Budapest, so that the gains from consolidation are more accurately described as hypothetical losses from market disintegration.
-But if that school market were to be disintegrated, then both students and schools could probably react in unforeseeable ways, and this could attenuate the losses of disintegration and, conversely, reduce the gains from consolidation.
-For instance, schools could increase their capacity, but they could also increase the diversity of their educational profile in response to the changed environment.
-Also, the unobservable component to schools' attractiveness that we subsume in a fixed effect for each school could change as a result, so that the students' preference orderings may actually change, thus leading to a different counter-factual assignment.
-It could appear to the reader that one could estimate these second order consequences of district consolidation by means of an iterative procedure whereby the schools' average academic qualities, and students' preferences, are updated in turns until a ``steady state'' is reached.
-But in our opinion, such a mechanistic steady state analysis is unlikely to mirror the multitude of individual and institutional responses, and would thus be somewhat speculative.
-Therefore, we refrained from this approach, focusing on what we can measure, and not on what we cannot measure.
+But, of course, there are other effects that could be taken into account in future work, such as residential mobility or changes in schools' quality in response to district consolidation.
+Incorporating these effects would be a thorny issue even if we had data before and after district consolidation has taken place, because of likely anticipatory effects.\footnote{It could appear to the reader that one could estimate the second order consequences of district consolidation by means of an iterative procedure whereby the schools' average academic qualities, and students' preferences, are updated in turns until a ``steady state'' is reached.
+But in our opinion, such a mechanistic steady state analysis is unlikely to mirror the multitude of individual and institutional responses and would thus be highly speculative.
+We refrained from this approach, focusing on what we can measure, and not on what we cannot measure.} Our article is transparent about these limitations and instead takes a well-defined partial equilibrium approach to school district (dis-)integration.
+Thus, our results should be interpreted as measuring the isolated, or partial effect of the admission system on students' welfare.
+We think that we can accurately describe and measure this partial effect, and that it is a valuable statistic in itself to inform the debate on the merits of centralized assignment mechanisms.